joblib/joblib/doc/memory.rst

 call.
 As a result, for big objects there is a huge overhead.
 More over this approach does not work with numpy arrays, or other objects subject to non-significant fluctuations.
-Finally, using `memoize` with large object will consume all the memory.
+Finally, using `memoize` with large object will consume all the memory, where with `Memory`, objects are persisted to the disk, using a persister optimized for speed and memory usage (:func:`joblib.dump`).

 In short, `memoize` is best suited for functions with "small" input and output objects, whereas `Memory` is best suited for functions with complex